pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 D_\mathrm{out} = D_\mathrm{in} + (D_\mathrm{DRX} - D_\mathrm{in}) X_\mathrm{DRX}
 $$

-The recrystallized at the output equals the dynamically recrystallized fraction:
+The recrystallized volume fraction at the end of deformation equals the dynamically recrystallized fraction:

 $$
 X_\mathrm{out} = X_\mathrm{DRX}